daneroo/crlf-test/README.md

 ## Solution - for now
-We will use `core.autocrlf=input` on Windows, and default setting on OSX.
+We will either `core.autocrlf=input` or `core.autocrlf=true` on Windows, and default setting on OSX.

 Remains to be seen what we should do with newly created files on windows which will no doubt be created with CRLF
 ## CRLF issues
 There is a git-config property: `core.autocrlf`, which affects how line endings are treated when interacting with a git repo.